Natallllyyy333/finance_manager/README.md

 ## Acknowledgements
 I would like to thank everyone who supported me in the development of this project:
 - My mentor Mo for professional guidance, helpful feedback and words of encouragement whilst creating the project.
 Also, for encouraging me to learn about the unit test and including it within this project.
-- My partner for his support and playing/testing the game with me
+- My family for their support and testing the app with me
 - Code Institute community on Slack for resources and support